IDAES/idaes-pse/docs/user_guide/components/unit_model/control_volume.rst

 Overview
 --------

-Control Volumes are the center of the IDAES Integrated Platform, and serve as the fundamental building block of all unit operations.
+Control Volumes are the center of the IDAES Core Modeling Framework, and serve as the fundamental building block of all unit operations.
 Control Volumes represent a single, well-defined volume of material over which material, energy and/or momentum balances will be performed.